prefapp/charts/charts/aws-web-service/README.md

 If you want to use AWS Application Load Balancer, first you have to deploy the [official ALB chart](https://artifacthub.io/packages/helm/aws/aws-load-balancer-controller).

+### AWS Storage

+Enabling the `volume.enabled` flag will enable the options to add a volume.
+The Chart has the necessary values prepared to link an AWS EFS but you can also connect other types of storage.

 ## Values

 | Name                              | Description                                                                                                                                                                                             | Type    | Default                          |